chik0di/bottom_pot-archives/README.md

 ### Library Variety: Uses libraries like:
 - BeautifulSoup: For HTML parsing and DOM traversal.
 - Selenium: For browser automation and dynamic content scraping.
-- Scrapy: For robust, scalable scraping workflows.
+- Pandas: For data preprocessing.
 - Requests: For efficient HTTP requests.

 ### Structured Workflow: